pynvme/pynvme/doc/index.rst

 pynvme: builds your own tests.
 ==============================

-The pynvme is a Python extension module.
-Users can test NVMe devices intuitively in Python scripts.
-It is designed for NVMe storage developers with performance considered.
-Integrated with third-party tools (e.g. vscode and pytest), pynvme provides a convenient and professional solution of NVMe testing.
+Pynvme is an user-space PCIe/NVMe test driver with Python API.
+It is open, fast, and extensible to help SSD developers and test engineers intuitively build their own tests.

 **Quick Start in 3 Steps!**